 - Describe your collaborative process.
 What will you work out or hope to accomplish during the Spring Term proposal development phase of your project?
 If you have previous experience with collaborative scholarship or if you have a model for collaborative work in mind, please explain.
 What is the anticipated role of graduate student collaborators, and what is your mentoring plan for graduate students (and undergraduates, if relevant)?
-(1000 words)
+(1200 words)

 - What contribution(s) will the project make to the humanities field(s) in which it intervenes, and to the humanities more broadly?
 How do you anticipate results will be communicated and to what audiences?
 (600 words)

 - PI Compensation of a summer ninth capped at $12,000.

-- Up to $8,000 (or no more than a summer ninth whichever is less) stipend for each of the 2-4 collaborators; it is suggested the stipend be adjusted based on contributions or role of each collaborator.
+- Up to $8,000 (or no more than a summer ninth whichever is less) stipend for each of the 2-4 faculty collaborators; it is suggested the stipend be adjusted based on contributions or role of each collaborator.
 More collaborators may be compensated, but no more than $32,000 in total stipend compensation is allowed for the faculty team members

 **Note: Due to the nature of their appointment, staff, librarians, and research scientists may or may not be eligible for additional compensation depending on the nature of their responsibilities for the project.
 Approval of additional compensation is at the discretion of library administration, one’s supervisor and/or human resources based on the roles and responsibilities indicated in the proposal, budgets will be adjusted/reduced based on the final decision of pertinent personnel.